gaiakoen/yanhu/_pages/about.md

 Education
 ======
-* PhD  in , The University of Tokyo, 2013/04-2016.03
+* PhD  in Graduate School of Information Science and Technology, The University of Tokyo, 2013/04-2016/03
 * M.S. in Department of Computer, Northeast Normal University, 2008/09-2011/07
 * B.S. in Department of Computer, Northeast Normal University, 2004/09-2008/07

 Work experience
 ======
-* Jun.
-2020 -: Research Assistant
+* Feb.
+2023 - now: Research Associate Professor
+  * Department of Computer Science and Techology
   * Southern University of Science and Technology

-  * Duties included: Assitant with the teching and study
-  * Supervisor: Professor Jiang Liu
+* Sep.
+2019 - Jan.
+2023: Research Assistant Professor
+  * Department of Computer Science and Techology
+  * Southern University of Science and Technology

+* July.
+2018 - Sep.
+2019: Associate Researcher
+  * Cixi Institute of Biomedical Engineering
+  * Ningbo Institute of Materials Techology & Engineering, CAS

+* Apr.
+2016 - Jun.
+2018: Pos-doctor
+  * School of Biomedical Engineering
+  * Shanghai Jiao Tong University

 Publications(recent three years)
 ======